tripatheea/MODAnalyzer/README.md

   ``.x plots.cc+``

 ## TODO
-- Look into gzip thingy for size issues.
-- Talk to Sal about the jet areas being 0.
+- Talk to Sal about what the rapidity range is for AK5.
+- Figure out migration in charged to neutral.

 ## TODO
 - Get Pythia 8 up and running and generate simulated data (with simulated triggers)

+## TODO (Low Priority)
+- Look into gzip thingy for size issues.

 [1]: https://github.com/tripatheea/MODProducer